Fairmoney

 Security and Privacy

-As a digital bank, FairMoney is expected to uphold strong data protection standards.
-In practical terms, users can look for protections such as secure sign-in methods (for example, a device lock, passcode, or biometric option where supported), encrypted connections during sensitive actions, and clear permission prompts on the device.
-Onboarding checks that rely on items like Bvn and identity verification can also reduce certain fraud risks.
-This review does not list a confirmed public data-breach disclosure in the information presented here, but users should still monitor official account notices, keep their devices secured, and avoid sharing verification details with third parties.
+As a digital bank, FairMoney is expected to follow strong data-protection practices.
+In practical terms, users can look for measures such as secure sign-in methods (for example, device lock, passcode, or biometric options where supported), encrypted connections during sensitive actions, and clear prompts for permissions on the device.
+Identity checks that rely on Bvn and other verification steps can also help reduce certain fraud risks.
+This review does not present a confirmed public disclosure of a data breach based on the information included here, but users should still monitor official account updates, keep their devices protected, and avoid sharing verification details with unauthorized third parties.

 Our Take